rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 ### Counting bit sequences

 Sets are great for counting things because we can establish relations between different sets, which can be useful to count infinite sets.
-For instance, there's a clever way to count the number of n-bit sequences that can be yielded from a n-bit unit of data used.
-To understand how it works, we have to comprehend the following mathematical concepts within set theory: **cardinality**, **product of sets**, **power sets**, and **bijections**.
+If we could find these relations, we can transform otherwise hard problems into trivial operations.
+For instance, there's a clever way to count the number of n-bit sequences that can be yielded from an n-bit unit of data used.
+To understand how it works, we have to comprehend the following mathematical concepts within set
+theory: **cardinality**, **product of sets**, **power sets**, and **bijections**.

 #### Cardinality